Job Location: Buckman House - Portland, OR

 Applications for all positions may be forwarded to appropriate similar positions within Janus Youth Programs.
 Positions may vary by location, pay structure, union, and supervisory staff.

 The Case Manager is responsible for carrying out the daily routines of an independent living program for males, ages 17-24, who are re-entering the community from a structured residential setting and for providing case management services to assigned youth.
 The position is responsible for assessing Independent Living Skills Levels for all clients entering the program, as well as coordinating the delivery of this work, to include working with the team to identify the appropriate packet work and to assist the client in achieving mastery of independent skills.

 This position is also responsible skill development and crisis intervention for up to 7 clients at any given time.
 It will monitor and follow through with clients regarding their case plans, in part through the delegation of tasks to Youth Care Specialists.
 This could include crisis management while still covering the floor and attending to the safety of other clients as well as tracking community clients all at the same time.

 QUALIFICATIONS: Any combination of education, experience and training that demonstrates the ability to perform the duties of the position is qualifying.

-- Experience working with adolescents in a residential setting or with clients served by Oregon Youth Authority required.
+- Experience working in a residential setting or with clients served by Oregon Youth Authority required.